Strikebreaker

+A strikebreaker (sometimes pejoratively called a scab, blackleg, bootlicker, blackguard or knobstick) is a person who works despite an ongoing strike.
+Strikebreakers may be current employees (union members or not), or new hires to keep the organization running (hired after or during the strike).
+In continuing to work, or taking jobs at a workplace under current strike, strikebreakers are said to "cross picket lines".

+Some countries have passed laws outlawing strikebreakers to give more power to trade unions, while other countries have passed right-to-work laws which protect strikebreakers.

 International law

+Freedom of association

+The freedom of association enshrined in Universal Declaration of Human Rights Article 20 protects both peaceful association and not being "compelled to belong to an association".

+Right to strike

 The right to strike is well-established in international law.
 In particular, the 1966 International Covenant on Economic, Social and Cultural Rights establishes: "The right to strike, provided that it is exercised in conformity with the laws of the particular country."
 The International Labour Organization (ILO) Committee on Freedom of Association and other ILO bodies have interpreted all core ILO conventions as protecting the right to strike as an essential element of the freedom of association as well as the freedom for workers to organize and established principles on the right to strike through rulings.
 For example, the ILO has ruled that "the right to strike is an intrinsic corollary of the right of association protected by Convention No. 87."

 The European Social Charter of 1961 was the first international agreement to expressly protect the right to strike.
 Similar to international law, the European Union's Community Charter of the Fundamental Social Rights of Workers permits EU member states to regulate the right to strike.

+Striker replacement

-Striker replacement (hiring workers to replace striking workers during the course of a strike) is not banned or restricted by current international law.
+Striker replacement (hiring workers to replace striking workers during the course of a strike) is not banned or restricted by international law.
 However, the ILO has concluded striker replacement, while not in contravention of ILO agreements, carries with it significant risks for abuse and places trade union freedoms "in grave jeopardy."
 Regarding permanent replacement rather than just replacement for the duration of the strike, the ILO has held that "this basic right [to strike] is not really guaranteed when a worker who exercises it legally runs the risk of seeing his or her job taken up permanently by another worker."